mattpatterson94/fzf-lua-import.nvim/README.md

+> [!IMPORTANT]
+> This has been archived in favour of [fzf-import-cli](https://github.com/mattpatterson94/fzf-import-cli).
+Please use that instead (follow the instructions for setting up in nvim).

 # fzf-lua-import.nvim

 For when the lsp fails to identify modules in your codebase.
 Quickly search for modules and add the import statement to your buffer.